jnchen12a/Enigma-2.0/README.md

 # Enigma 2.0
 Updated version of my previous Encryption-Decryption program.
+The same plaintext will encode into different cyphertext each time.
 With an improved GUI and special mode!
-Also written by someone with 2 more years of programming experience, and hopefully the code and GUI reflects that.
+Also written by someone with 3 more years of programming experience, hopefully the code and GUI reflects that.

 ## Contents
 1. [Set Up](#set-up)